 Even the first episode has an alternate theme song animation that tricks you into thinking it's a K-ON clone.
 It really isn't.

-My Reactions To The First Episode:
+My Reactions To

 Okay, weak female protagonist is too shy to join a band.
 Okay, fine.
 Now she's home playing a song.
 Good.
 Now she's playing a cool rythmn game.
 Something suspicious happens with her phone.